Kay Brown (artist): Career

 Brown coupled with fiber artist Dindga McCannon and formed "Where We At" Black Women Artists, Inc. (WWA) during the spring of 1971.
 Topics covered through artistic expression within this organization were contemporary social conditions such as the Black female/male relationship, African traditions, and the Black family as a unit.
+She also wrote an article based on her involvement in the Exhibition and how she contribute to it.
 Brown also wrote a young adult novel, Willy's Summer Dream, which was published in 1989.
 Ms. Brown was also a published author of two novels.
 The novel that is largely discussed is Willy’s Summer Dream, inspired by the life of her only son.
 Her son is also noted in part as the inspiration for her “Black Mother and Male Child” etching.
 Brown was a staff member at the Medgar Evers College and an assistant professor at the Anne Arundel Community College from 1989 to 1990.
+Brown's work was a part of the Black Arts Movement which was a collaboration of black artists, visual artists musicians, and poets.

 Vertical files for Kay Brown are in the Evans-Tibbs Collection of the National Gallery of Art Library.
 Her image is included in the iconic 1972 poster Some Living American Women Artists by Mary Beth Edelson.